TobiKipp/SudokuTraining/README.md

 In addition to the, yet to implement, solving method, a method to return an url to recover the current state.
 It will turn any undefined field into a 0.

+## Threaded solver ##

+I have two things in mind.
+The first is group based threads that know all known values and set them to unavailable in all undefined cells of the group.
+The other is the use of cell threads, that check if the cell has only one solution left and then sets it.

+So how about a first implementation with these thoughts in mind?
+The cell needs to be altered for this.
+It is no longer a string, but a Sudokucell object with a toString method that returns the value if set and empty string if unset.
+In addition it has a list of possible solutions.
+The group leader can tell its cells to remove impossible values.
+A list might be a very fragile component in a threaded environment.
+There are thread-safe list types like java.util.concurrent.ConcurrentLinkedQueue with methods add, remove and size.

+For the SudokuCell class the value being the empty string is the equivalent to a not set flag.
+As soon as the cell is set the thread handling this cell may stop.
+The group leader threads may stop as soon as all cells are set.
+A timeout for unsolvable cases might be used later on.

+The SudokuCell is now ready and tested, and the Sudoku9 class was updated to use it.
+Next are the two thread classes for SudokuCell and SudokuGroup.
+It might not be the optimal solution with threads, however the point of doing it with threads is to train using threads in Java.

+The SudokuCellThreads rely on the SudokuGroupThreads to modify the cells possible values.
+The only task of the SudokuCellThread is to call the update method in regular intervals and stop running when the value is set.
+A supervisor will notice when no more SudokuCellThread is running.